Wednesday, November 13, 2024

 6. Red Tongue

 A red, bumpy tongue color can indicate a vitamin B deficiency, scarlet fever, or an allergic reaction.
 Glossitis, the inflammation of the tongue, can also cause redness and swelling.
-In rare cases, a red tongue is a symptom of Kawasaki disease, a serious condition causing inflammation of the blood vessels.
+In rare cases, a red tongue color is a symptom of Kawasaki disease, a serious condition causing inflammation of the blood vessels.
 A doctor may refer to this as a “strawberry tongue” due to its appearance.
 Addressing the root cause of the redness, whether through nutritional supplements or medical treatment, is necessary to restore health.

 7. Gray Tongue